One to one and group supervision, mentoring, and, personal & professional development programmes for:

 About Transactional Analysis

-Transactional Analysis offers concepts and tools practitioners use to enable people analyse, understand and change their patterns of interactions that prevent or interfere with their life aspirations, their relationships, and their sense of self.
+Transactional Analysis offers concepts and tools practitioners use to enable people to- analyse, understand and change their patterns of interactions that prevent or interfere with their life aspirations, their relationships, and their sense of self.

 You can find out more about Transactional Analysis and its application via the International and European associations: